-**Important note: Expectations for application essays vary widely.
+**Important note: Expectations for personal statements vary widely.
 The answers below are meant to give some general guidelines, but may not be applicable to the particular program to which you are applying.

 Is it all right to use the first person?

 In most cases it’s essential.
-The application essay is about you and what you think about yourself and the field you want to study.
+The personal statement is about you, what you think about yourself, and the field you want to study.

 How far back should I go in tracing my background?

-Your essay should never exceed the limit given in the application instructions.
+Your statement should never exceed the limit given in the application instructions.

-If no limit is specified, make your essay no longer than two pages.
+If no limit is specified, make your statement no longer than two single-spaced pages.

 How much of the information already in my application should I repeat?